zakiryne/Detect-Lane-Marks/CarND-LaneLines-P1/writeup.md

 **Finding Lane Lines on the Road**

-The goal of this project is to design pipeline that finds lane lines on the road.
+The goal of this project is to design a pipeline that finds lane lines on the road..